 Change the listener port

-If you want to change the default port of 3128 to another port, or add and extra ports simply open up the Squid.conf file via the nano editor as i showed you in my previous step and search for – http_port 3128 and replace with your desired port.
+If you want to change the default port of 3128 to another port, or add and extra ports simply open up the Squid.conf file via the nano editor, as shown in my previous step and search for – http_port 3128 and replace with your desired port.

 To change the hostname that users will see on the proxy error page, simply do a search for visible_hostname within the squid.conf file and replace with your desired host name.
 The default hostname is SquidProxy, simply replace that with your new name.